jxlow/PyProjects/toto-probability/README.md

 # Visualiing the super low odds of winning TOTO

-This program aims to depict the ridiculos odds to win TOTO.
+This program aims to depict the ridiculous odds to win TOTO.

 My very brief time spent playing with this program shows that a quickpick sys 6 entry will win between the ~6,000,000th and ~10,000,000th attempt.